hellowac/mapnik-wiki-zh-cn/MapnikReleaseSteps.md

 Before running this you'll need:

- - The submodules update to date (otherwise the --depth 1 will fail) (TODO: use branches or tags for submodules?)
+ - The submodules up to date (otherwise the --depth 1 will fail) (TODO: use branches or tags for submodules?)
  - Ability to post to s3://mapnik/dist/.
 Test like `aws s3 ls s3://mapnik/dist/`

 ```sh